What is a business-to-business community?

-Online communities are virtual communities that interact with each other over the internet.
+Market research online communities (MROCs) are virtual communities that interact with each other over the internet.
 The internet has provided a platform by which people with interests can readily get together despite being separated by distance or time zones.

 A community is effectively a large “family of invisible friends” with a strong common interest.
 This strong common interest is of great value to market researchers.
 They provide a ready assembled group, knowledgeable on a subject and willing to give feedback through polls or forums.
 They have long been used by consumer market researchers.
 Indeed, according to Greenbook, around a half of all market researchers claim to use them.
 Their use amongst business-to-business audiences is highly appealing though more difficult to manage.
 This paper explores the use of communities in business-to-business markets and discusses where they work, how they can be managed, and what they can provide.
 Our focus is on large groups of people who are recruited to take part in discussions over a number of months.
 The term “community” is sometimes used to describe online focus groups that are commissioned as a one-off event.
 This undoubtedly accounts for the high proportion of companies listed by Greenbook as users of communities.
 These online focus groups are not part of our consideration in this paper.